John Wesley Harding: Recording sessions

 Dylan went to work on John Wesley Harding in the fall of 1967.
 By then, 18 months had passed since the completion of Blonde on Blonde.
-After recovering from the worst effects of his motorcycle accident, Dylan spent a substantial amount of time recording the informal basement sessions with The Band in West Saugerties, New York.
+Dylan spent a substantial amount of time recording the informal basement sessions with the Band in West Saugerties, New York.
 During that time, he stockpiled a large number of recordings, including many new compositions.
 He eventually submitted nearly all of them for copyright, but declined to include any of them in his next studio release (Dylan would not release any of those recordings to the commercial market until 1975's The Basement Tapes, by which time some of them had been bootlegged, usually sourced from an easy-to-find set of publisher's demos).
 Instead, Dylan used a different set of songs for John Wesley Harding.

 It is not known when these songs were actually written, but none of them have turned up in the dozens of basement recordings that have since surfaced.
-Robbie Robertson, the guitarist and principal songwriter of The Band, recalled that "it was just on a kind of whim that Bob went down to Nashville.
+Robbie Robertson, the guitarist and principal songwriter of the Band, recalled that "it was just on a kind of whim that Bob went down to Nashville.
 And there, with just a couple of guys, he put those songs down on tape."
 Those sessions took place in the autumn of 1967, requiring less than twelve hours over three stints in the studio.

 Dylan was once again recording with a band, but the instrumentation was very sparse.
 During most of the recording, the rhythm section of drummer Kenneth A. Buttrey and bassist Charlie McCoy were the only ones supporting Dylan, who handled all harmonica, guitar, piano, and vocal parts.
 "I didn't intentionally come out with some kind of mellow sound," Dylan said in 1971.
 "I would have liked… more steel guitar, more piano.
 More music… I didn't sit down and plan that sound."